valispace/valifn-python/README.md

 ## Documentation

-See the [Wiki](https://github.com/valispace/valifn-python/wiki) for details on usage, templates and troubleshooting
+See the [Wiki](https://github.com/valispace/valifn-python/wiki) for details on usage, templates and troubleshooting.

 ## Changelog